mycostreams/GrAMF/docs/issues/Architecture.md

 ## Time and storage conventions
 - Store an ordered list of global timestamps at the graph metadata level (time_keys: [t0, t1, ...]).
 Per-edge time data should be arrays aligned to these indices or sparse arrays referencing indices.
-- Interpolation: linear between adjacent stored snapshots.
+- Interpolation: prefer numeric `progress` values and interpolate linearly between adjacent stored snapshots; fallback semantics documented when `progress` is missing.
-- Lazy-loading: full graph topology is available immediately; time-indexed property arrays may be loaded on demand to save memory and I/O.
+- Lazy-loading: full graph topology is available immediately; time-indexed property arrays may be loaded on demand to save memory and I/O. For large files, prefer memory-mapped or chunked binary layouts and an LRU cache for loaded chunks.
+- Persistence: user edits are stored as **sidecar** overlays (e.g., `.gramf-edits.json`) that contain small diffs with provenance metadata; these can be applied on load or ignored according to user preference.
+- Concurrency: heavy IO and compute work (lazy loading, simulations) must run off the main Bevy thread (thread pool or async tasks) and push updates back into ECS safely when complete.

 ## Example minimal STG JSON (recommended pattern)
 {